carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 #### **EEGLAB's EEG structure contains the information required to work with the EEG data**

 Now that we have EEGLAB running inside of Matlab let's take a look under the hood to see how EEGLAB organizes the information that is contained in an EEG recording file.
 In order to do this we will need to load an EEG recording from the GUI.
-To do this, navigate to File > Using EEGLAB functions and plugins > From BIDS Subject folder
+To do this, navigate to File > Import > Using EEGLAB functions and plugins > From BIDS Subject folder

 ![EEGLAB Load set]({{ page.root }}/fig/eeglab_load_edf_crop.png)